- A good strategy is to shop as the school year progresses and only buy additional supplies as you need them.

 Sell old stuff online

 Kids grow up quickly; they outgrow clothes, toys and pretty much everything else at a rapid pace.
-If you’ve got a lot of old children’s stuff lying around, try to sell salvageable items online.
+If you have lots of old children’s stuff lying around, try to sell salvageable items online.
 You may even be able to trade or sell school uniforms with other parents.

 In the late summer, many student deals begin to pop up.
-The deals are usually targeted at university students; however, that doesn’t mean you won’t be able to take advantage of them if your children aren’t at that stage yet.
+The sales usually target university and college-bound students; however, that does not mean you will lose out on savings if you have younger children.
 Summer clothing tends to go on sale in late summer too.
-Remain vigilant of deals at your favourite back to school stores.
+Remain vigilant of deals at your favourite back-to-school stores.

-In general, it’s good practice to keep all of your receipts.
-The first purpose of this habit is to determine if you went over budget or not.
-The second purpose is that you can return items if you need to.
+In general, it is good practice to keep all your receipts.
+The first purpose of this habit is to determine if you went over budget.
+You can also return items if you need to and recuperate costs.

 Back to school spending and saving

-The back to school season can be expensive, but planning before shopping can help you cut costs and stay within budget.
-Using the right credit card can also help you save money and may even be rewarding.
-Rewards credit cards offer loyalty points, rewards, or cash back for your spending.
-Other cards offer low-interest rates, which can help you pay down the balance you may have accumulated over the summer.
-If you use the card responsibly, you can save money and earn rewards as you send your children back to class prepared for the new academic year.
+Rewards credit cards offer loyalty points or cash back for your everyday spending — including pens, markers, binders, and backpacks.
+Other cards offer low interest rates, which can help you pay down the balance you may have accumulated over the summer.
+If used responsibly, your card can provide savings as you send your children back to class prepared for the new academic year.